WestDRI/wgpages/content/distributedWorkshop.md

 With two workers and two CPU cores, we should get times very similar to the last run.
 However, now our code can scale to much larger number of cores!

-> ## Exercise 7
+> ## Exercise "Distributed.4"
-> Now submit a Slurm job asking for four processes, and run the same code on two full Uu nodes (4 CPU
+> If you did the previous exercise on the login node, now submit a Slurm job running the same code on two full Uu nodes
-> cores).
+> (4 CPU cores).
+If you did the previous exercise with Slurm, now change the number of workers.
 Did your timing change?

 ## Solution 2: parallel `for` loop with summation reduction